vu-duy-tung/vu-duy-tung.github.io/_pages/about.md

   - /about.html
 ---
 ## About
 Currently, I am working under the supervision of [Prof. Wray Buntine](https://bayesian-models.org/) and [Dr. Le Duy Dung](https://andrew-dungle.github.io/) in the Medical Machine Translation project at VinUniversity.
-Besides, I honors to work as a student reasearch assistant with [Dr. Hy Truong Son](https://people.cs.uchicago.edu/~hytruongson/) at UAB in the intersection of Graph Representation and Multimodal Models for Design2Code.
+Besides, I am honoured to work as a student reasearch assistant with [Dr. Hy Truong Son](https://people.cs.uchicago.edu/~hytruongson/) at UAB in the intersection of Graph Representation and Multimodal Models for Design2Code.

 During my first two years at VinUniversity, I was fortunate to participate in two summer internships at [FSoft AI Center](https://fpt-aicenter.com/en) as AI Resident intern and at [FPT Smart Cloud](https://fpt.ai/) as AI Engineer intern.